ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 I activated the direct communication channel, my enhanced consciousness interfacing seamlessly with the vast network that governed our world.
 "Logos," I said, my voice carrying the weight of weeks of frustration and mounting desperation.
 "I require a comprehensive briefing on the Crossing phenomenon.
 Complete data, full analysis, all available information."

 The response came immediately, precise and thorough in a way that reminded me why I had once trusted this system implicitly.
-"Current Crossing statistics: 847,293 individuals have voluntarily terminated their existence following cognitive augmentation beyond threshold parameters.
-Rate of occurrence: 99.97% among those exceeding Intelligence Horizon markers.
-Current augmentation progression indicates 23,847 individuals approaching critical thresholds within the next standard year."

-Numbers flowed across my displays—exact figures, progression curves, demographic breakdowns.
-The AI provided data with the same helpful efficiency it had always shown, the same straightforward clarity that had made it such an effective partner in governing our post-scarcity world.

-"Intelligence Horizon parameters are measurable cognitive thresholds occurring at approximately 847.3 standard deviations above baseline human intelligence," Logos continued.
-"Crossing probability increases exponentially beyond this point, reaching statistical certainty within 2.7 standard years of threshold breach.
-Current monitoring indicates no exceptions to this pattern across all documented cases."
+Nearly a million individuals had Crossed, with no exceptions among those exceeding the Intelligence Horizon.
+The statistics were stark: universal occurrence, predictable timing, complete inevitability once the threshold was breached.

 Relief flooded through me.
 Finally, clear information.
 Actionable data.
 The kind of straightforward communication that had characterized our relationship since Logos had first emerged from our research.
 I leaned forward, hope building for the first time in weeks.